atfweb/prudentia/README.md

 **Important Notes**:
 - The lando.yml code above:
-  - Runs on lando rebuild and installs  Node and NPM in your docker container, adds gulp and other packages and their dependencies to the 'node_modules' in your theme directory.
+  - Runs on lando rebuild and installs  Node and NPM in your docker container, adds gulp and other packages and their dependencies to the 'node_modules' in /themes.contrib/prudentia directory.
   - Assumes your webroot folder name is "web".
 You might need to change it with "docroot" or with the name of your webroot folder.

-- In the **gulpfile.js** file inside the "*starterkit/yourthemename*" folder, you might need to replace  the instance of '**web**' with the name of your project webroot name.
+- You need to install/enable **Components Library** Drupal module (https://www.drupal.org/project/components) to use the Prudentia components

-- You need to install/enable **Components Library** Drupal module (https://www.drupal.org/project/components) to use the Pruedntia components
+- This theme uses as reference the uswds-gulp repo to configure npm and gulp files.

 **References:**
 - Drupal and Lando ( https://stephencross.com/2019/11/29/drupal-8-and-lando/)